Opening Hook: Church will kill you.

 First of all, it’s way too long considering the substance of the story which is pretty typical and occasionally flat, albeit mixed with moments that were kind of disturbing.
 Consider this your warning for baby murder.

-Detective Lottie Parker is heading up a team looking for a killer who has killed a woman in a church and tried to make another man’s death look like a suicide.
+Detective Lottie Parker is heading up a team looking for a murderer who has killed a woman in a church and tried to make another man’s death look like a suicide.
 The deaths are all connected in some way to a former Catholic children’s home, St. Angela’s, that is disturbing as fuck as one would expect a religious children’s home to be.
 There’s a land developer involved, some business partners and a few shady priests.

 I mean, in a nutshell, you could say the theme of this book is: Catholics really know how to fuck people up.